sam9111/FindThatEpisode_typesense/README.md

 Node version: 16.13.0
 Rails version: 6.1.4.1

-Run the server with CORS enabled in the browser to allow access to the Typesense host
+Run the server with CORS enabled in the browser to allow access to the Typesense host.

 # FindThatEpisode Using Typesense Rails Client